lightning/bolts/ext-dynamic-commitments.md

 ### `channel_reestablish`

-A new TLV that denotes the node's current `propose_height` is included.
+A new TLV that denotes the node's current `dyn_height` is included.

 1. `tlv_stream`: `channel_reestablish_tlvs`
 2. types: